No pet should be an impulse buy.

-In the high maintenance pets category, you can put large birds, such as parrots and cockatoos, and any kind of exotic animal.
+In this category, you can put large birds, such as parrots and cockatoos, and any exotic animal.
 These pets usually require more attention; more expensive cages or habitats; and specialized vet care.
-And just try to find a pet sitter for them when you go on vacation.
+And try to find a pet sitter for them when you go on vacation.

 These are not usually pets for children.
 Often, they see children as something below them in the pecking order.
 And that is not good.

 Now, if you would like an exotic pet for yourself, that's one thing.
 But don't get one just for the kid.

 Parrots and cockatoos make cool conversation pieces.
 They are fun and comical and easy to train to do tricks.
 They are very social birds that bond readily with people.